ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 [^nsxt]: NSX-T only

-[^domain]: The domain functional level 2008 is set to allow for backward compatibility.
-For more information, see [Domain controllers](/docs/services/vmwaresolutions?topic=vmware-solutions-adds-infra-domain#adds-infra-domain-controllers).
+[^domain]: The domain functional level 2008 is set to allow for compatibility with an earlier version.
+For more information, see [Domain controllers](/docs/vmwaresolutions?topic=vmware-solutions-adds-infra-domain#adds-infra-domain-controllers).

 ## Advanced configuration settings for ESXi servers
 {: #vc_bom-esxi-server-advance-config}